ajxd4/setblock-fix/README.md

 A Fabric mod for Minecraft 1.21.1 that backports the fix for [MC-248758](https://bugs.mojang.com/browse/MC-248758) (Large Dripstone generation can trigger `setBlock` in an unloaded chunk).

 ## Features
-- Fixes chunk generation crashes/lag spikes associated with Large Dripstone placing blocks in unloaded chunks.
+- Fixes chunk generation errors, lag spikes and log spam associated with Large Dripstone placing blocks in unloaded chunks.

 ## Installation
 1. Install [Fabric Loader](https://fabricmc.net/use/) (0.16.5 or newer recommended).